 We prefer to explore Angkor Archaeological Park in a breezy tuk tuk, which is best for photography and gets you up close to the action, whether it be temples or monkeys.
 But if you really can’t stand the heat, you’re ill or elderly, you’re here in the hottest part of the hot season, the wettest part of the wet season, or you want to do a day trip to more remote, lesser-visited temples such as Koh Ker or Preah Vihear, you will want to hire an air-conditioned car and driver.

-Siem Reap Shuttle, which offers a basic US$13 mini-van tour of the most popular temples, also has drivers with cars that start at US$30 for the day.
-Most drivers can be negotiated to around US$30-40 a day.
-Your airport taxi driver will also suggest a temple tour and provide you with his rate sheet.
+Drivers with cars that start at US$30-40 a day to Angkor Archaeological Park to US$70-80 to Beng Mealea.
+Your airport taxi driver will suggest a temple tour and provide you with his rate sheet.
 If he’s a nice guy and speaks your language, hang on to it.

 Using a Motorcycle Taxi to Visit Angkor Archaeological Park